Powerlearnproject/se-assignment-day-2-git-and-github-NGUGIKAMANU/README.md

 Importance of Branching in Collaborative Development

-I) Enables Parallel Development – Multiple developers can work on different features without conflicts.
+I) Enables Parallel Development; Multiple developers can work on different features without conflicts.
-II) Prevents Code Disruptions – Changes in a branch do not affect the main (main or master) branch.
+II) Prevents Code Disruptions; Changes in a branch do not affect the main (main or master) branch.
-III) Facilitates Code Reviews – Pull requests (PRs) allow team members to review code before merging.
+III) Facilitates Code Reviews; Pull requests (PRs) allow team members to review code before merging.
-IV) Enhances Version Control – Work can be tested and refined before being merged into the main project.
+IV) Enhances Version Control; Work can be tested and refined before being merged into the main project.

 Process of Creating, Using, and Merging Branches